 Winter can be a rough time for home cooks, as our recipe inspiration dwindles with the daylight.
-To help you have more fun in the kitchen, steer clear of produce burnout, and dodge recipe ruts, here are 4 things to get excited about this winter at Imperfect.
+To help you have more fun in the kitchen, steer clear of produce burnout, and dodge recipe ruts, here’s the produce to get excited about this winter at Imperfect.

 Brassica Family Reunion